hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

     The Workspace itself (file storage and Slurm, etc.) will not be interrupted by a change.

 ## Investor QoS
 Investors get elevated priviledges for specific queues.
 These are managed in so called Slurm QoS (Quality of Service).
-Where in the past the investors specified a list of users, who can use the QoS, now with Workspaces we are able to manage the QoS on Workspace level.
+Where in the past the investors specified a list of users, who can use the QoS, in future Workspaces are able to manage the QoS on Workspace level.
 Therefore, you need to open a request to add an existing QoS to a (list of) Workspace(s).
-The membership managment is done with the Workspace.
+The membership managment is done within the Workspace.

+!!! type "Warning"
+    Investor QoS are bind to SLURM accounts.
+Since personal SLURM accounts get deactivated when joining a HPC Workspace, the investor QoS need to get transfered.
+This process is not done automatically, please request the transfer using our [ServicePortal](https://serviceportal.unibe.ch/hpc)

 ## Import Bulk Users